and Pupil Premium

 What is the funding used for?

-For a detailed breakdown of Pupil Premium funding over the last academic year (2015/ 2016) and how we are spending this fund for our current year 2016 2017 click on the icon below.
+For a detailed breakdown of Pupil Premium funding over the last academic year (2019/ 2020) and how we are spending this fund for our current year 2020 2021 click here.

-Each year the amount of money allocated to Wrington Church of England Primary School is determined by the number of children who are either currently in receipt of free school meals (not universal infant free school meals) or have been at any point in the last six years (even if not currently in receipt of them)
+Each year the amount of Pupil Premium money allocated to Wrington Church of England Primary School is determined by the number of children who are either currently in receipt of free school meals (not universal infant free school meals) or have been at any point in the last six years (even if not currently in receipt of them).
+We also receive money based on the number of children whose parents serve (or served in the last 6 years) in the armed forces or for children who are adopted or looked after.

 This money is allocated to positively impact on the children’s educational attainment .